wombleton/gitlaw-nz/acts/O/Ozone Layer Protection Act 1996.md

     *   (c) shall advise the recipient of the offences prescribed by subsection (3) and [section 13][33].

-    (3) Any person or representative who fails, within 6 months after the date on which any such notice is sent to the person, to submit for approval a code of practice complying with the notice, commits an offence, and is liable on summary conviction to a fine not exceeding $1,000\.
+    (3) Any person or representative who fails, within 6 months after the date on which any such notice is sent to the person, to submit for approval a code of practice complying with the notice, commits an offence, and is liable on conviction to a fine not exceeding $1,000\.

     Compare: 1990 No 50 s 33

     Section 10(1): amended, on 1 July 2011, by [section 9][70] of the Ozone Layer Protection Amendment Act 2011 (2011 No 18).

+    Section 10(3): amended, on 1 July 2013, by [section 413][71] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Accreditation